Overall Procedure of MASW Survey

-consists of three steps (
+usually consists of three steps (Fig. 1):

-1. Data Acquisition---acquiring multichannel field records (commonly
+1. Data Acquisition: Acquiring multichannel field records

-called shot gathers in conventional seismic exploration)
+(commonly called shot gathers in seismic exploration)

-3. Inversion---back-calculating shear-wave velocity (Vs) variation with
+wave velocity (Vs) variation with depth (called 1-D Vs

-depth (called 1-D Vs profile) that gives theoretical dispersion
+profile) that gives theoretical dispersion curve closest to

 each curve).